MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/render-rss-custom-page-template.md

 ## Step 4: Create a web page to host RSS feed

 Now all that's left is to create a new web page to host our feed, giving it a title and summary, and assigning it our RSS Feed template.
-We can do this in Dynamics 365 or by using the portal inline editing features:
+We can do this in Dynamics 365 Portals or by using the portal content editing features:

 ![Add a new child page](media/add-new-child-page.png "Add a new child page")